russelljjarvis/ScienceAccessibility/README.md

 | 30.58 |     [professor S Crook](https://scholar.google.com/citations?user=xnsDhO4AAAAJ&hl=en&oe=ASCII&oi=sra)  |
 | 12.0 | this readme.md |

+I propose [a tool] (https://github.com/russelljjarvis/ScienceAccessibility/blob/dev/Examples/Incentivise_by_competing.ipynb) that allows you to select academic authors who then play out a competition demand, and to utilize their writing contributions in the context of a tournament where, academic tournament members compete to write simpler text.

+A more recently maintained version of that [file](https://github.com/russelljjarvis/ScienceAccessibility/blob/dev/Examples/compete.py)

 # 2
 Run text through [simplify](http://nlpprogress.com/english/simplification.html?fbclid=IwAR0B8G7zEmxVYbFWJMOyVTaHWkv4o9tTTFvVpsOcWrUQ777SXpM6KuM-8QI), evaluate complexity after translating the document simplify.
 How different are the scores?

-I propose [a tool] ](https://github.com/russelljjarvis/ScienceAccessibility/blob/dev/Examples/Incentivise_by_competing.ipynb) that allows you to select academic authors on demand, and to utilize their writing contributions in the context of a tournament where, academic authors compete to write simpler text.

-A more recently maintained version of that [file](https://github.com/russelljjarvis/ScienceAccessibility/blob/dev/Examples/compete.py)

 ## Analysis of Text.
 Running the scraper is not necessary for analysing the text documents.